Code2Gether-Discord/BasicXamarinCalc/README.md

 1. Pull `master` branch
 2. Create a local branch based off of `master`
+3. Assign an Issue to yourself
-3. Make code changes
+4. Make code changes that implement the Issue
-4. Commit to your local branch
+5. Commit to your local branch
-5. Push your branch to the GitHub project
+6. Push your branch to the GitHub project
-6. Ask or create a Pull Request to merge your branch with `master`!
+7. Create a Pull Request to merge your branch with `master`!